-To participate, use code YUM at checkout.
-This promotion will continue while supplies last or the offer expires November 25, 2018 (11:59 PM Pacific).
+To participate, use code BOOKS at checkout.
+This promotion will continue while supplies last or the offer expires April 30, 2019 at 11:59 PM Pacific.
 For first time customers only.
-Your Dining Set will ship with your purchase.
-The (online video) curriculum will be emailed once your order is confirmed.
+You may sign up online at montikids.com by entering the promotion code to take advantage of this offer.
+Your 2 books in total (1/Monti Kids Wooden Book (Fruit Edition) and 1/The Montessori Toddler Book By Simone Davies) will ship once your order is confirmed.
 Cannot be redeemed for cash or combined with other offers or credits.
 Not valid for resale.
 We reserve the right to modify or replace any part of these terms and conditions without notice.

 If your baby is premature do not start Level 1 yet.
 Please wait to introduce the first toy when your baby is considered full term and settled in at home, this should be close to your original due date.
 Feel free to reach out to us for more tips and information about premature babies by emailing us at [email protected].

 If you confirm, the gift recipient will start receiving weekly messages about the curriculum.
 If you did not delete your payment method, the next shipment will be mailed out in 12 weeks.

 If you chose to cancel, you will still receive emails for the duration of your current level.
 However, you can choose to “unsubscribe” at the bottom of the email.